 The important thing to understand is that melanoma can easily recur either at the original affected tissue or in other areas like your lymph nodes, so if a suspicious mole appears anywhere on your body, you need to have it checked as soon as possible.

 MoleMap: Information Is Your Most Powerful Weapon

 In the fight against melanoma and other skin cancers — both initially and in terms of a recurrence — the best defence is early detection.

-That’s why at Molemap by Dermatologists, since 1997, we have been a trusted provider of advanced melanoma detection and surveillance services in Australia through our network of national clinics.
+That’s why at MoleMap, since 1997, we have been a trusted provider of advanced melanoma detection and surveillance services in Australia through our network of national clinics.

 The sooner you detect a skin cancer recurrence, the sooner you can act.

-If you’d like to more information about the essential warning signs that you must be aware of in terms of a skin cancer recurrence, or if you would like to book in with an expert melanographer to have a mole of concern diagnosed by a dermatologist, contact Molemap by Dermatologists today.
+If you’d like to more information about the essential warning signs that you must be aware of in terms of a skin cancer recurrence, or if you would like to book in with an expert melanographer to have a mole of concern diagnosed by a dermatologist, contact MoleMap today.